 The City of Phoenix will be a partner in this new model as they have offered to communicate and market our scholarship program to all families who participate in their Parks and Recreation programs.

 We are so excited about this new model as it provides an opportunity for the Camp Colley Foundation to provide a free summer camp experience to more children.
 Our scholarships will be in addition to existing scholarship programs that camps may already offer so we will be doubling the impact.
 Establishing partnerships with a diverse set of camps enables us to serve a broader segment of underserved City of Phoenix children such as those with disabilities or special interests such as music or art.

 Our Past Camp Program and ExperienceCamp Colley is a one-of-its-kind asset in our local community by providing impactful environmental education and social skill development in nature for underserved Phoenix children.

 In 2019 we began measuring the key impacts resulting from Camp Colley participation.
 These benchmarks have helped shape goals for program growth in 2020 and beyond – both in terms of program content and depth of services.
 Here is what we achieved:

 Percentage Increase in campers' Willingness to Try New Things

 What is the program like at Camp Colley?

-It’s an immersive 4-day outdoor residential camp that provides nature-based outdoor field lessons, leadership and recreational adventure programs, and is geared toward developing key social skills necessary for success.
+It’s an immersive 5-day outdoor residential camp that provides nature-based outdoor education, leadership and recreational adventure programs, and is geared toward developing key social skills necessary for success.

 Does my child need to meet the age requirements?